glennhenry/cs-notes/docs/deep-learning/03-natural-language-processing/natural-language-processing.md

    ![Big set of word embedding](./word-embedding-2.png)
    Source : https://devopedia.org/word-embedding

 5. **Deep Learning Model** : After all the preprocessing technique, we can now use the sequence of word in number as input for the deep learning model.
-The exact how will it works depend on the model architecture.
+The exact process of how will it works depends on the model architecture.

 ### All pages